“We use Google Vault with Google Apps, so we’re backed up, right?”

 Vault helps your organization meet legal discovery and compliance needs.

-Google Apps Backup from Backupify saves a person’s contacts, documents, calendars, sites, and email.
+Google Workspace Backup from Backupify saves a person’s contacts, documents, calendars, sites, and email.

 Backupify backs up every account up to 3 times a day.
 Unlike Vault, the backup saves everything: every contact, every document, every appointment, every Google Site, and every email.
 Backupify keeps data ready to be restored.
 An authorized person not only can search or export backed up data, but also can restore data to a person’s account.